What is VPN on computer? 4 reasons why might you need one

 Now that we’ve covered the general idea of a VPN, let’s zoom in on what it means when we talk about a VPN on a computer.
 While the core principles of privacy and security remain the same, the way you experience and interact with a VPN on a PC or laptop has its specific characteristics.

-Primarily, when you hear about a "VPN on a computer," it usually refers to a dedicated software application, often called a VPN client on a computer or VPN software for a computer.
-This is a program you download and install directly onto your computer’s operating system, whether it's Windows, macOS, or even Linux.
+When people mention a “VPN on a computer,” they usually mean a dedicated software application.
+This is often called a VPN client or VPN software.
+This is a program you download and install directly onto your computer’s operating system, whether it’s Windows, macOS, or even Linux.
 This client acts as the control panel for your VPN service.

 While less common for everyday users, it’s also technically possible to configure a VPN manually through your computer’s network settings.
 This method is more hands-on and typically used in specific corporate or technical scenarios.